News_

 Introduced to the Museum’s collection by the eponymous Sir Charles Nicholson in around 1860, the 2,500-year old coffin was described as empty by curator Arthur Trendall in 1948, although museum records noted the coffin contained “mixed debris”.
 Hieroglyphics on the coffin name its inhabitant as Mer-Neith-it-es (pronounced mer-neth-it-ees), who served in the temple of the goddess Sekhmet.

-The revelation of bandages, beads and other materials was made by current senior curator Dr James Fraser when he opened the coffin last year, while photographing hieroglyphics on its underside, sparked further investigation.
+The revelation last year of bandages, beads and other materials made by current curator Dr James Fraser, when he opened the coffin while photographing its hieroglyphics, sparked further investigation.
 Dr Fraser and a team of researchers embarked on the Mummy Project, scientifically investigating the remains of the Museum’s four mummies and finding more about the remains inside the Mer-Neith-it-es coffin.

 “The hieroglyphs on the coffin showed its original occupant was the woman Mer-Neith-it-es,” said Dr Fraser.
 “But it was commonplace for coffins bought at 19th century Egyptian markets to be paired up with mummies who weren’t the original occupants.
 One of the great questions of this project is ‘Does this coffin contain Mer-Neith-it-es?’”